Berkeley-CS61B/skeleton-sp16/proj1/spec/proj1a.md

  * `public LinkedListDeque()`: Creates an empty linked list deque.
  * `public Item getRecursive(int index)`: Same as get, but uses recursion.

 While this may sound simple, there are many design issues to consider, and you may find the implementation more challenging than you'd expect.
 Make sure to consult the lecture on doubly linked lists, particularly the slides on sentinel nodes: [two sentinel topology](https://docs.google.com/presentation/d/1CqIFP2SPvgJvKKXCmzpRt6e57FYFsjK_Y7vVq0zRFuQ/edit#slide=id.g829fe3f43_0_291) [circular sentinel topology](https://docs.google.com/presentation/d/1CqIFP2SPvgJvKKXCmzpRt6e57FYFsjK_Y7vVq0zRFuQ/edit#slide=id.g829fe3f43_0_376).
-I prefer the circular approach. **You are not allowed to use Java's LinkedList data structure in your implementation**.
+I prefer the circular approach. **You are not allowed to use Java's LinkedList data structure (or any data structure from java.util) in your implementation**.

 ### Array Deque
 ####